UBC-MDS/RDataPeek/CONTRIBUTING.md

 ## Get Started!

 Ready to contribute?
-Here's how to set up `PyDataPeek` for local development.
+Here's how to set up `RDataPeek` for local development.

-1. Fork the `PyDataPeek` repo on GitHub.
+1. Fork the `RDataPeek` repo on GitHub.

 2. Clone your fork locally:

 	```
-	git clone git@github.com:your_name_here/PyDataPeek.git
+	git clone git@github.com:your_name_here/RDataPeek.git
 	```

 3. Install your local copy with Poetry, this is how you set up your fork for local development:

 	```
-	cd PyDataPeek/
+	cd RDataPeek/
-	poetry install
 	```

 4. Create a branch for local development: